Polis programming emerged out of a concern for Cleveland youth - youth whose futures are often determined by the lack of resources and stability.

 [Enter, Polis Woodworking]

-We are Cleveland’s first wholistic, community woodworking shop.
+Polis is Cleveland’s first wholistic, community woodworking shop.

 Polis engages kids and teens across the city through our Grassroots Initiatives, Empowerment Initiatives and Workforce Initiatives.
+All our programming strives to offer students a contextual learning experience where they are able to explore their creativity and imagination while striving toward the actualization of a more wholistic approach to learning.

 Easy, accessible and fun, Polis’ Grassroots Initiatives offer short, two-hour workshops in both private and community settings.
 Where kids and teens can harness their imagination and discover their potential.